-The Airlie Beach Race Week Festival of Sailing (ABRW) is recognised Australia-wide as a vibrant and exciting week of action and entertainment set to the backdrop of the spectacular Whitsunday coast and islands.
+The Airlie Beach Race Week and Whitsunday Festival of Sailing (ABRW) is recognised Australia-wide as a vibrant and exciting week of action and entertainment set to the backdrop of the spectacular Whitsunday coast and islands.

 The event is styled in keeping with the relaxed holiday atmosphere of the Whitsundays, mixing six days of offshore yacht racing with seven nights of socialising and entertainment.

 “An official spectator craft is also available so that anyone can be part of the action and watch the sailing up close.
-The Skipper is a veteran yacht racer with the knowledge and experience to safely position the vessel in the thick of the action”, Mr Bram said.
+The Skipper is a veteran yacht racer with the knowledge and experience to safely position the vessel in the thick of the action”, Mr Chisholm said.

 It’s no wonder that Airlie Beach comes alive in August every year.